-Page - Amendment 90 to the Fifth Edition of Annex 8 (Airworthiness of Aircraft) 20 20 - Amendment 26 to Annex 14 (Aerodromes) 2.1 - Amendment 14 to Annex 15 (Aeronautical Information Services) 23 No. 14.3.11 - Meteorology 25 - Aeronautical Requirements for the Supply and Presentation of Processed Meteorological Data li late for Grid Points in Digital Form 25 No. 15 - Subjects relating to Air Transport 26 - Communications from Pakistan and India regard- ing Compliance with the Chicago Convention and the International Air Services Transit Agreement 26 No. 15.6 - Statistical Activities of the Organization 26 - Report of the Second Meeting of the Statistical Panel 26 No. 15.7 - International Air Transport Fares and Rates 27 - Action on Assembly Resolution Al8-17 (Inter- national Air Transport Fares and Rates Studies) 27 No. 15.10.2 - Charges for Route Air Navigation Facilities 28 - Matters arising from the SERF Panel's Global Review of the Economics of En Route Air Navigation Facilities and Services 28 - Programme of Work Described in Paragraph 21 of Doc 8718 29 - Convening of a Conference on Airport and Route Facility Economics 29
+(iv) Action of the Council - 74th Session Pag - Amendment 90 to the Fifth Edition of Annex 8 (Airworthiness of Aircraft) 20 - Amendment 26 to Annex 14 (Aerodromes) 21 - Amendment 14 to Annex 15 (Aeronautical Information Services) 23 No. 14.3.11 - Meteorology 25 - Aeronautical Requirements for the Supply and Presentation of Processed Meteorological Data for Grid Points in Digital Form 25 No, 15 - Subjects relating to Air Transport 26 Communications from Pakistan and India regard- ing Compliance with the Chicago Convention and the International Air Services Transit Agreement 26 No, 15.6 - Statistical Activities of the Organization 26 - Report of the Second Meeting of the Statistical Panel 26 No. 15.7 - International Air Transport Fares and Rates 27 Action on Assembly Resolution A18-17 (Inter- national Air Transport Fares and Rates Studies) 27 No, 15,10,2 - Charges for Route Air Navigation Facilities 28 Matters arising from the SERF Panel's Global Review of the Economics of En Route Air Navigation Facilities and Services 28 Programme of Work Described in Paragraph 21 of Doc 8718 29 - Convening of a Conference on Airport and Route Facility Economics 29